rahulprajapat123/investment_manager/RAILWAY_DEPLOYMENT.md

    - Click **"New Project"**
    - Select **"Deploy from GitHub repo"**
    - Choose **`investment_manager`** repository
-   - Railway will auto-detect it's a Python app
+   - Railway will auto-detect it's a Python app using Nixpacks

 2. **Configure Backend**
    - Service will be created automatically
-   - Railway detects `requirements.txt` and uses Nixpacks
+   - Railway detects `requirements.txt`, `nixpacks.toml`, and `Procfile`
-   - Default settings should work (Python 3.11, Gunicorn)
+   - The configuration uses Python 3.11 with Gunicorn

 3. **Add Environment Variables** (Optional)
    - Click on your service